 Dunluce Castle – Pyke Castle

-Dunluce Castle is a spectacular cliff top crumbling ruin, once the seat of Clan MacDonnell.
+Dunluce Castle is a cliff top crumbling ruin, once the seat of Clan MacDonnell.
 A castle has stood on this commanding location since the 13th century, although the present castle largely dates from the late 16th and early 17th centuries.

 The castle was abandoned in 1690, when the impoverished MacDonnell clan could no longer afford to keep it.
 It began a long decline into ruin, with parts of it collapsing into the sea over time.
 Today it is a popular visitor attraction which is well worth a visit.
 There’s parking on site and a fee for actually visiting, you can see prices and opening hours here.

-If you compare the film version with the real version, similarities in the landscape are definitely apparent, however the castle was computer generated.
+If you compare the film version with the real version, similarities in the landscape are apparent, however the castle was computer generated.

 Pyke Castle appears in numerous scenes of the show across a number of seasons.